-Jonathan H. Marks is associate professor of bioethics, humanities, law and philosophy at Penn State, and director of the Bioethics Program.
-His academic mission is to develop the bioethics curriculum and strengthen interdisciplinary and collaborative scholarship in the field, bringing together dynamic scholars from the liberal arts, medicine, life sciences and law--within his own institution and at large.
+Jonathan H. Marks is associate professor of bioethics, humanities, law, and philosophy at Penn State, and director of the Bioethics Program, which brings together interdisciplinary scholars from the liberal arts, the life sciences, agricultural sciences, law and medicine.

 Jonathan's writing has appeared in The Times (London), the New York Times, LA Times, and the New England Journal of Medicine, as well as a variety of other scholarly journals.
 He has been interviewed on NPR, BBC Radio and Voice of America (among others) on topics that include international law, professional ethics, and human rights.

 While on sabbatical in 2014-15, Jonathan is working on a book that explores the ethical implications of the relationships between industry, government, and the academy in the context of both research and policymaking.
 The book will employ examples drawn from research and policy related to food, environment, and health.
 In the book, Marks will address the implications of industry interactions for the integrity of, and trust and confidence in, academic institutions and government bodies (including intergovernmental organizations).